mathyousee/power-platform-snippets/power-automate.md

 account_tasks($select=name)
 ```

-## Relate Records action in Common Data Service (Current Environment) connector
+## Relate Records action in Dataverse (Current Environment) connector

-This works with both one to many and many to many relationships when working in the Common Data Service.
+This works with both one to many and many to many relationships when working in the Dataverse.

 ```
 [Environment URL]/api/data/v9.0/[Entity Schema Name]([GUID for the target record you’re associating])